olefran/eprocast/README.md

 # PrologGTD

-This is a management assitant tool made in swi-prolog based on the GTD management philosophy.
+This is a time management assitant tool, made in swi-prolog, based on the GTD management philosophy.

 ## Getting Started

 Clone the package.

-run swi-prolog (<= 7.x)
+run swi-prolog (<= 7.2.x)

 run the module ``` [prologGTD]. ```